Search engine

 Native search

-Front-Commerce supports searching using the native Magento API for category listing pages.
+Front-Commerce supports browsing products using the native Magento API for category listing pages.
 Please contact us if your store uses a custom Magento search implementation to see how to make it work in your Front-Commerce project.

 Elasticsearch